Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Two particles

-while at the same time $P(r_s,t)$ approaches a constant value for $r_s < r^{*}_s$ where $r^{*}_s$ is fixed.
-It should be noted that both these properties are an immediate consequence of the scaling form of Eq. \ref{Separation_PDF} \cite{SBComment, USReply}.
-On the other hand, for EW and AA drivings, we see that the time dependence of $\langle r^2_s \rangle $ follows $\mathcal{R}^2(t)$ which is numerically verified as shown in Fig. \ref{Fig_MSS_EW_AA}.
+while at the same time the probability distribution of separation approaches a constant value for $r_s < r^{*}_s$ where $r^{*}_s$ is fixed.
+It should be noted that, for KPZ driving, both these properties are an immediate consequence of the scaling form of Eq. \ref{Separation_PDF} which is proposed in Ref. \cite{SBComment} and confirmed in Ref. \cite{USReply}.

+On the other hand, in this work, for EW and KPZ-AA drivings, we see that the time dependence of $\langle r^2_s \rangle $ follows $\mathcal{R}^2(t)$ which is numerically verified as shown in Fig. \ref{Fig_MSS_EW_AA}.
+The scaling form (given by Eq. \ref{Separation_PDF}) leads to estimate $q$-th moment of the separation which grows as

-From the scaling form of Eq. \ref{Separation_PDF}, along with the corresponding values of $\nu$ and $\theta$, we conclude that there exists a limiting form for the PDF for KPZ driving for large $t$, whereas PDFs decay with time and eventually vanish for EW and AA drivings (Fig. \ref{PDF_TimeFixedR}).
+From the scaling form of Eq. \ref{Separation_PDF}, along with the corresponding values of $\nu$ and $\theta$, we conclude that there exists a limiting form for the PDF for KPZ driving for large $t$, whereas PDFs decay with time and eventually vanish for EW and KPZ-AA drivings (Fig. \ref{PDF_TimeFixedR}).
 Thus, for KPZ driving, given any value of separation $r_s$, the distribution $P(r_s,t)$ approaches a time-independent value $P_{ss}(r_s) \sim r^{-3/2}_s$ for times $t \gg r_s^z$.
-For instance, we consider PDFs $P(r_s=0,t)$, shown in Fig. \ref{TwoParticleZero}, which quickly approach a constant value for KPZ driving and decay as a power with different exponents for EW and AA driving.
+For instance, we consider PDFs $P(r_s=0,t)$, shown in Fig. \ref{TwoParticleZero}, which quickly approach a constant value for KPZ driving and decay as a power with different exponents for EW and KPZ-AA driving.